-With seed yield per plant (SYPP) as the dependent variable, path coefficient analysis was performed to determine the key variables influencing Seed Yield Per Plant.
+With seed yield per plant (SYPP) as the dependent variable, path coefficient analysis was performed to determine the key variables influencing seed yield per plant.
 Thirteen yield-related variables were evaluated for their direct and indirect effects, and the findings showed significant variance in each trait's contribution to seed yield as presented in Table 5.
 The traits that had the greatest positive direct influence on seed yield per plant were number of seeds per plant (NSPP), harvest index (HI), and biological yield per plant (BYPP).
 According to these results, these characteristics are the most significant and trustworthy selection indices for enhancing genotypic-level seed production.
 It is anticipated that direct selection for any one of these three traits would significantly increase the potential yield.
 Although number of pods per plant (NPPL) and number of seeds per pod (NSP) had strong positive correlations with seed yield, their direct effects were negative.
 This indicates that their influence on seed yield is mainly indirect, exerted through traits such as NSPP, BYPP, and HI.
 This phenomenon is indicative of suppressed or masked direct effects, where indirect pathways play a dominant role in determining the final yield.
-Similarly, number of pod clusters per plant (NPCPL) and number of branches per plant (NBPPL) showed low but positive direct effects, and their contributions to seed yield were primarily indirect via traits like number of seeds per plant (NSPP) and Biological yield per plant (BYPP).
+Similarly, number of pod clusters per plant (NPCPL) and number of branches per plant (NBPPL) showed low but positive direct effects, and their contributions to seed yield were primarily indirect via traits like number of seeds per plant (NSPP) and biological yield per plant (BYPP).
 In contrast, traits such as days to flowering (DF), days to maturity (DM), plant height (PH), pod length (PL), and hundred seed weight (HSW) exerted negligible to low negative direct effects on seed yield per plant.
 Their low direct contributions suggest that they are not primary determinants of yield under the studied conditions and may be considered secondary traits, with potential importance only when considered in combination with other more influential characters.
-Study by Pilania et al., 2024 also reported similar results for traits biological yield per plant and harvest index having positive direct influence on seed yield; Singh & Srivastava, 2013 also reported that the number of pods per plant had a high and positive indirect effect on yield via the number of seeds per plant, Pandey et al., 2015 also reported number of seed per plant having a positive direct effect on seed yield.
+Study by Pilania et al., (2024) also reported similar results for traits biological yield per plant and harvest index having positive direct influence on seed yield; Singh & Srivastava., (2013) also reported that the number of pods per plant had a high and positive indirect effect on yield via the number of seeds per plant, Pandey et al., (2015) also reported number of seed per plant having a positive direct effect on seed yield.

 3.5.
 Field Screening of Genotypes for Fusarium wilt resistance